Issue Deep Dive

 Bilateral Spending

-The majority of bilateral education ODA was directed toward ‘higher education’, receiving 77% of total bilateral education ODA; the 2nd-largest share went to ‘primary education’ with 13% of funding.
+The majority of bilateral education ODA was directed toward primary education and higher education, with both receiving 44% and 43% of total bilateral education ODA, respectively.

 The Netherlands contributes funding to GPE, which is considered earmarked funding through multilaterals and is counted as bilateral flows.

-In recent years, the Netherlands has concentrated education interventions on COVID-19 response and gender equality.
-On International Women’s Day in March 2021, former Dutch Minister of Foreign Trade and Development Cooperation Sigrid Kaag announced that the Netherlands allocated an additional EUR50 million ( US$59 million) for GPE to ensure that more children, particularly girls, have access to education.
-In September 2020, Kaag announced at the ECW High-Level Steering Group meeting that the Netherlands would contribute EUR6 million ( US$7 million) in support of ECW’s COVID-19 education in emergency response programs.
+The Netherlands has concentrated education interventions on COVID-19 response and gender equality.
+On International Women’s Day in March 2021, former Dutch Minister of Foreign Trade and Development Cooperation Sigrid Kaag announced that the Netherlands allocated an additional US$59 million for GPE to ensure that more children, particularly girls, have access to education.

 Multilateral Spending and Commitments

-The Netherlands core funding to multilaterals made up 41% (US$65 million) of its ODA to education in 2021, well above the DAC average of 28%.
+The Netherlands' core funding to multilaterals made up 57% US$111 million of its ODA to education in 2022, well above the DAC average of 26%.

 The table below summarizes the Netherlands more recent commitments to multilaterals working on education.
-Some of these commitments are considered core funding to multilaterals while others will be earmarked (bilateral) funding.
+Some of these commitments are considered core funding to multilaterals while others will are earmarked funding through multilaterals.

 Funding & Policy Outlook